Skip to Content

 Poland

-In 2021, Equinor acquired Polish solar developer Wento and its 1.6 GW pipeline of solar projects across Poland.
-The first solar plant Stępień (58 MW) was ready in Q4 2022, and is now in commercial production.
-The second solar plant Zagórzyca (60 MW) started test production in June 2023.
+In 2021, Equinor acquired Polish solar developer Wento.
+Wento has a pipeline of onshore renewables and battery storage projects across Poland.
+Two solar plants, Stępień (58 MW) and Zagórzyca (60 MW), and the onshore wind farm Wilko (26 MW) are in commercial production.
 One more solar plant is under construction.

 Equinor in Poland